A Guide for Reflection During Marriage Decision Making

 Meditate on the trust demonstrated between the sheep and the Shepherd. – John 10:1-5

-True love is sacrificial.
 When facing the marriage decision, we must consider whether we are committed to developing love for a spouse.
 One must be committed to love both romantically and in a self-sacrificing way.
-The Christian command to love self-sacrificingly becomes even more important, and often challenging, in marriage.
-Romantic love, as well, is very important in marriage.
+The Christian command to love self-sacrificially becomes even more important, and often challenging, in marriage.
+Romantic love is also very important in marriage.
 It grows and develops over time in different ways for different people.
-It takes effort and intention to learn how to express this romantic love in a way our spouse can feel it.
+It takes effort and intention to learn how to express romantic love in a way our spouse can feel it.

 Ephesians 5:25, “Husbands, love your wives, even as Christ also loved the church, and gave himself for it;”